rahealy/diaspora_client_example/README.md

 **Day One Design Goals:**

 * Credentials / Login
+  * Update 13:14 - Finding out that things work way differently than what I assumed from the pieces of documentation read thus far.
+Things of note:
+   * Client will need to connect to the specific pod using the API
+   * Client will use OpenID + oauth.
+   * API is not web based yet.
+Not sure how this reconciles with the fact that the API docs use https/url conventions.
+   * If a pod does not use HTTPS what port(s) are used for the protocol?

 * Display first page of recent posts.
 * Load additional pages of recent posts.